-Middlesex All-School Read 2012
+Middlesex All-School Read 2013

 Each summer Middlesex School students and faculty, both new and returning, participate together in the All-School Read (ASR).
 It is an opportunity to think about topics of personal and political significance.
 Successful texts engage our imagination, our conscience, and our intellect.
 They invite us to look critically and creatively at ourselves, as also at our communities and our world.
-For a list of past ASRs, click the link to right of this page.